-We provide professional education and K-12 education services in China.
-Our core strength is in IT professional education services.
-We currently offer courses in 7 IT subjects, 3 non-IT subjects and 7 K-12 education programs.
+We provide professional education and childhood and adolescent quality education services in China.
+Our core strength is in IT professional education services and childhood and adolescent quality education services.
+We currently offer courses in seven IT subjects, three non-IT subjects and nine childhood and adolescent quality education programs.

 For our adult students, our education platform combines live distance instruction, classroom-based tutoring and online learning modules.
-We deliver professional education lectures through a group of experienced and passionate instructors based in Beijing to a nationwide network of 104 directly managed learning centers in 45 cities in China as of December 31, 2020.
+We deliver professional education lectures through a group of experienced and passionate instructors based in Beijing to a nationwide network of 100 directly managed learning centers in 44 cities in China as of December 31, 2021.
 For each class, instructors deliver lectures from one classroom in Beijing to students in the same classroom as well as to students at our learning centers across China via simultaneous webcast.
 To facilitate a disciplined and focused learning environment, we staff each classroom at our learning centers with one or two on-site teaching assistants to tutor and supervise students.
 We complement the live instruction and tutoring with our proprietary learning management system TTS.
 TTS has five core functions, featuring course content, examinations, student and teaching staff interaction tools, student management tools and an online student community.
-Through this education platform, we provide job-oriented education with measurable outcomes, as demonstrated by our high job placement rates and students' academic performance.
-In addition to our TTS platform, we launched TMOOC.cn in March 2015, which offers not only regular teaching video contents, but also continuing education courses and job placement training courses, in order to cover a broader customer base.
-We offer our part-time class students the opportunity to complete a portion of lessons online using TMOOC.cn.
-TMOOC.cn is also important for our marketing efforts.
+Through this education platform, we provide joboriented education with measurable outcomes, as demonstrated by our high job placement rates and students' academic performance.
+In addition to our TTS platform, we launched TMOOC.cn in March 2015, which offers not only regular teaching video content, but also continuing education courses and job placement training courses, in order to cover a broader customer base.
+We offer our part-time class students the opportunity to complete a portion of their lessons online using TMOOC.cn, which is also important for our marketing efforts.

 In December 2015, we launched new training programs TongchengTongmei featuring IT training courses and non-IT training courses for minors.
-In March 2016, we rolled out K-12 robotics programming courses.
-In 2017, we launched coding mathematics to further diversify our course offerings in K-12 education.
+In March 2016, we rolled out childhood and adolescent robotics programming courses.
+In 2017, we launched coding mathematics to further diversify our course offerings in childhood and adolescent quality education.
 These new programs target and contain curriculum that is customized for pre-school, primary to secondary school students aged between three and eighteen.
-Similar to programs designed for adult students, our courses for preschool, primary to high school students also adopted dual-teaching model.
+Similar to programs designed for adult students, our courses for preschool, primary to high school students also adopted a dual-teaching model.
 Students are taught by either live distance instructors or pre-recorded videos, with teaching assistants face-to-face in classrooms.
 In order to build a more vivid and concentrated learning environment, students will watch a series of interesting courseware videos step by step, led by on-site teaching assistants.
 These programs are partly delivered through the facilities of existing learning centers to improve the utilization of the facilities.
-Since 2016, we also set up standalone centers for K-12 education programs, which have further improved our brand recognition and teaching facilities and brought better learning experience for our students.
-As of December 31, 2020, there were 236 TongchengTongmei standalone learning centers covering 53 cities in China.
+Since 2016, we also set up standalone centers for childhood and adolescent quality education programs, which have further improved our brand recognition and teaching facilities and brought better learning experience for our students.
+As of December 31, 2021, there were 238 TongchengTongmei standalone learning centers covering 54 cities in China.